Poachers (film): Plot

 Meanwhile, Martina has been busy entertaining the childish and irritating Governor, who has come with some friends to hunt deer.
 Upset with her son's delay in town, Martina is furious when she sees him arriving with a girl in tow.
-She takes out her displace ire on a trapped she-wolf.
-Martina savagely kills the defenseless animal with an ax.
-Milagros plan is to leave soon hiding out from the authorities until El Cuqui comes to look for her, but Ángel, in spite of his mother opposition, is determined that she stays with him.
+She takes out her misplaced anger on a trapped she-wolf.
+Martina savagely kills the defenceless animal with an axe.
+Milagros plan is to leave soon, hiding out from the authorities until El Cuqui comes to look for her, but Ángel, in spite of his mother's opposition, is determined that she stays with him.
 During the hunting expedition, the Governor shoots at a deer with no success, and as the animal is about to get away, Ángel, in another part of the forest, kills the animal; and drags it out of sight.
-Initially Ángel tries to hide the presence of the runaway girl from the Governor, but Martina, who is jealous, makes Milagros come to the notice of the Governor.
+Initially Ángel tries to hide the presence of the runaway girl from the Governor, but Martina, who is jealous, makes Milagros come to the notice of the governor.
 Martina's plan to get rid of Milagros backfires.
-Instead of returning her to the reformatory, the governor accepts to let her free as Ángel wants to marry the wayward girl.
+Instead of returning her to the reformatory, the governor agrees to let her free as Ángel wants to marry the wayward girl.
 He would be now responsible for her.

 Martina is beside herself with anger.
 Milagros now has taken her place next to Ángel in the only bed of the house, implying that mother and son had had an incestuous relationship. Ángel is oblivious to his mother's fury.
-He is happy with Milagros who tries to be accommodating and begins to be genuinely fond of him.
+He is happy with Milagros, who tries to be accommodating and begins to be genuinely fond of him.

-Eventually El Cuqui returns sooner than expected and Milagros, although now attach to Ángel, still plans to run off.
+Eventually, El Cuqui returns sooner than expected, and Milagros, although now attached to Ángel, still plans to run off.
 Meanwhile, the local police discover El Cuqui's presence in the forest.
 The Governor, whose hunting expedition has been interrupted by El Cuqui, asks Ángel to track him down since he is the most familiar with the area.
 He pursues him and finds him, but lets him go because Milagros has promised to stay with him if her lover is spared from jail.
 El Cuqui escapes.
-When Ángel returns home Martina tells her son that Milagros has fled as well, taking her few belongings with her.
-Desperate, Ángel goes back to the forest to look for her, but he cannot find her.
-Martina tries to console him as she helps him takes his wet clothes.
+When Ángel returns home, Martina tells her son that Milagros has fled as well, taking her few belongings with her.
+Desperate, Ángel goes back to the forest to look for her, but he can not find her.
+Martina tries to console him as she helps him take off his wet clothes.